felixnyamweya/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 1.9.0-dev1 =
+= 1.9.0-dev2 =

-(2016/07/02) Added new options to the Social Settings metabox for the http://schema.org/Review type.
+(2016/07/03) Added new options to the Social Settings metabox for the http://schema.org/Review type.
+Added support for the 'wpsso-schema-article' image size.

 = 1.8.1-1 =